VivereSV/NioShadowverseLogger/README.md

 DB Praetorian for being the first to wonder "why isn't this working"?

+DB Blum and DB xninebreaker for testing the windows version.

 HSK Bravehood for the bugtesting and getting the screenshots for 1080p.

 SE | TK Dubski for the OSX testing and Macbook Air testing.

-DB randomystery for suffering through my caps lock spam.
+DB randomystery for suffering through my caps lock spam and getting the 1280x800 images.

 Rhekar for shaming me into making this fully automatic.